AfonsoCunha22/MLOpsProject/MLOpsProject/reports/end_report/README.md

 > **How many credits did you end up using during the project and what service was most expensive?
 In general what do**
 > **you think about working in the cloud?**
 >
-> Recommended answer length: 100-200 words.

 >
-> Example:
-> *Group member 1 used ..., Group member 2 used ..., in total ... credits was spend during development.
-The service*
-> *costing the most was ... due to ... .
-Working in the cloud was ...*
->
 > Answer:

---- question 27 fill here ---
+---We used a total of $3.21 on Compute Engine, which was the most expensive service.
+Minor costs were incurred for Networking ($0.15) and Cloud Storage ($0.05), but these were offset by promotions or discounts.
+Working in the cloud allowed us to scale our project efficiently and focus on development without worrying about infrastructure.
+It was a cost-effective way to manage resources and deploy applications.---

 ### Question 28